I'm Getting Married! What Do I Do?

 If you’re looking for information on Common Law Marriage in Colorado, click here to go to the Colorado Attorney General’s website for further details.
 If you need an affidavit, click here.
 If you’d like to record the affidavit in our office, visit us during business hours.
 Note the affidavit needs to be signed in the presence of a Notary with verifiable photo ID.
 We have Notaries on staff here at our office.

-For Divorce records, contact Summit County District Court:
+Divorce Records Requests - Summit County District Court:

 501 North Park Avenue